alexlo1/Pokemon/README.md

 # Pokedex
-A front-end app to get information about the original 151 pokemon.
+A front-end webapp to get information about the original 151 pokemon.
 [https://alexlo1.github.io/Pokemon/](https://alexlo1.github.io/Pokemon/)

+Also has a type chart for type effectiveness, and a dual typing effectiveness calculator.

 ### Built With
 * [React](https://reactjs.org/)